• Home

 Foster forms

 Foster forms sit between adopter and volunteer forms in complexity.
-You need to know enough to match animals safely, but not so much that potential fosters get overwhelmed.
+Enough info to match animals safely.
+Not so much that potential fosters get overwhelmed and close the tab.

-Contact info, home address, and home type — apartment, house, fenced yard, stairs.
-These affect which animals can safely be placed.
-Household composition matters the same way it does for adopters: how many people, ages, other pets with temperament details.
+Contact info, home address, home type (apartment, house, fenced yard, stairs).
+Each of those affects which animals can safely be placed.
+Household composition: how many people, ages, other pets with temperament details.

 The most important question is what they're willing to foster.
-Puppies, kittens, seniors, medical cases, behavioral cases, pregnant or nursing animals — let them check boxes.
-A foster who's great with shy cats but not comfortable with a dog recovering from surgery needs to be matched accordingly.
+Puppies, kittens, seniors, medical cases, behavioral cases, pregnant or nursing animals: let them check boxes.
+This ties directly into good foster matching.
+A foster who's great with shy cats but not comfortable with a dog recovering from surgery needs to be matched accordingly, not randomly.

-Round it out with previous foster experience, their schedule, whether they can transport to vet appointments, comfort level with medication, how long they can commit (short-term, long-term, or emergency only), and an emergency plan.
+Round it out with previous foster experience, their schedule, ability to transport to vet appointments, comfort level with medication, how long they can commit (short-term, long-term, or emergency only), and an emergency plan.

 Skip the 50-question application that treats foster screening like a background check.
-You're asking someone to temporarily care for an animal, not adopt one.
-You can learn more about them during the first placement.
+It's temporary care, not adoption.
+More can be learned during the first placement.

 The general principle

-A form with the right 12 questions gives you better data than one with 30 questions that nobody finishes.
-Ask what you need to make a good decision, and save everything else for conversation.
+A form with the right 12 questions gives you better data than one with 30 questions nobody finishes.
+Ask what's needed to make a good decision.
+Save everything else for the conversation that comes next.

-PawPlacer's form builder lets you set all of this up with drag-and-drop — custom fields, required/optional toggles, organized sections, and conditional logic that keeps the form short for people who don't need every question.
-You can embed forms directly on your website, and when someone submits, the application shows up in your dashboard with automatic notifications to your team.
-Build your first form on the free plan in about 15 minutes.
+PawPlacer's form builder was designed around this idea.
+It's drag-and-drop, with custom fields, required/optional toggles, organized sections, and conditional logic that keeps the form short for people who don't need every question.
+Forms embed directly on your website, submissions land in the dashboard, and your team gets notified automatically.
+Your first form usually takes about 15 minutes on the free plan, and it's free forever up to 30 in-care pets.

 Manage your rescue with PawPlacer